microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/unifiedrbacapplication-get-customappscope.md

 ---
 title: "Get customAppScope"
-description: "Retrieve the properties of a customAppScope object." ms.localizationpriority: medium
+description: "Get the properties of a customAppScope object for an RBAC provider." ms.localizationpriority: medium
 author: "bili1"
 ms.prod: "directory-management"